googleapis/google-cloudevents/README.md

 See [proto/README.md](proto/README.md) for more information about the messages used to describe CloudEvents.

-See [examples/README.md](proto/README.md) for examples of `cURL` requests with HTTP headers and CloudEvent data payloads.

 ## Stability warning

 The entire content of this repository should be regarded as highly